 CONFIG_OPENTHREAD_COPROCESSOR_RCP- Selects the RCP architecture for the sample.

-overlay-usb.conf- Enables emulating a serial port over USB for Spinel communication with the host.
-Additionally, you need to set DTC_OVERLAY_FILE to
+usb- Enables emulating a serial port over USB for Spinel communication with the host.

 You can add support for the nRF21540 front-end module to this sample by using one of the following options, depending on your hardware: